SanaRinomi/simple-cms/What Are We Doing.md

 ## 28th of September 2020
 Started implementing file uploads and created a new table for additional upload data.
 Also created a bunch of new views for later

+## 29th of September to 1st of October 2020
+* Implemented file upload
+* Created user profile
+* Created user settings

+## 5th of October 2020
+We finished filling out the user settings, added the ability to create a post and list them out.